linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Continuous Probability Distributions Dealing with Extreme Events.md

 # $\alpha$  -STABLE DISTRIBUTION

-The final distribution we introduce is the class of  $\alpha$ -stable distributions.
+The final distribution we introduce is the class of $\alpha$-stable distributions.
 (For a further discussion of stable distributions, see Samorodnitsky and Taqqu [2000].)
-Often, these distri butions are simply referred to as stable distributions.
+Often, these distributions are simply referred to as stable distributions.
 While many models in finance have been modeled historically using the normal distribution based on its pleasant tractability, concerns have been raised that it underestimates the danger of downturns of extreme magnitude inherent in stock markets.
 The sudden declines of stock prices experienced during several crises since the late 1980s—October 19, 1987 ("Black Monday"), July 1997 ("Asian currency crisis"), 1998-1999 ("Russian ruble crisis"), 2001 ("Dot-com bubble"), and July 2007 and following ("Subprime mortgage crisis")—are examples that call for distributional alternatives accounting for extreme price shocks more adequately than the normal distribution.
 This may be even more necessary considering that financial crashes with serious price movements might become even more frequent in time given the major events that transpired throughout the global financial markets in 2008.
 The immense threat radiating from heavy tails in stock return distributions made industry professionals aware of the urgency to take them seriously and reflect them in their models.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/f56b2146-2a3e-454e-b6f0-d79cc2db7528/97059c07a3023386af53fef9cb694d843addf3d13eea36a4b358706147c22900.jpg)